 I suppose starting with Atari is as good as anywhere.
 It seems they made it up in the early years – learning their craft as they went.
 Tales of cabinets rolling off the production lines in the mid 70s smelling of marijuana are bounded about, but by the heydays of the early 80s, Atari had become a slick operation.
 The darlings of the industry had to learn quickly.
 Their first mover advantage, coupled with learnings from their output during the decade before, meant they were able to churn out hundreds of thousands of arcade machines over a relatively short period of time, and as you can see from the following pictures, there was quite a bit of sophistication and organisation going on.

+Compare that, to the way Atari’s factory looked a few years later.
 Here, the Centipede production line is in full swing.
 Around 45,000 of the upright cabinet version were produced in 1981, making it one of the most successful releases in Atari’s history: